Executive Summary

 Recommendations

-Recommendation #1 – Reducing production
+Recommendation #1 – Reducing Production

-Louis Vuitton has the opportunity to reduce the production and emphasise some of its collections as limited-edition models (BusinessEssay, 2022).
+Louis Vuitton has the opportunity to reduce the production and emphasize some of its collections as limited-edition models (BusinessEssay, 2022).
 It would utilise the waiting list, establishing the exclusivity and visibility of the brand.
 This strategy is used by one of the competitors, Hermès, which produces a small supply of bags, driving the demand for limited luxury items.
 This recommendation is consistent with Louis Vuitton’s current sales approaches of storytelling and relationship building.
 A limited line of accessories could be created with a story behind it, which would further strengthen the brand’s image.

-Recommendation #2 – Social media presence
+Recommendation #2 – Social Media Presence

 The second advice is to further pursue growth in the social media sphere, where Louis Vuitton has a presence among aspirational lifestyle influencers.
 As a frequent collaborator in online and technological ventures, Louis Vuitton can easily integrate new social media advertising campaigns to attract a young audience (Sudjono, 2020).
 By using social media, the brand can expand its presence outside of print media and its official website.
 While Louis Vuitton already uses some online media for marketing, its current strategy does not directly engage social media (Sudjono, 2020).
-The company can reach out to social media influences and make them brand ambassadors, similar to its celebrity connections.
+The company can reach out to social media influencers and make them brand ambassadors, similar to its celebrity connections.

-Recommendation #3 – Promoting unisex collections
+Recommendation #3 – Promoting Unisex Collections

 Based on the growing percentage of young individuals identifying themselves outside the gender binary, the introduction and marketing of unisex collections can attract new customers.
 Unisex collections fall in line with Louis Vuitton’s strategy of following current developments in the social sphere while being a trendsetter in fashion (Sudjono, 2020).
 Thus, creating a collection for all customers regardless of gender can be a part of the brand’s recognition of new customer interests.

-Recommendation #4 – Jewellery design
+Recommendation #4 – Jewellery Design

 Conclusion

 Louis Vuitton is a popular luxury brand with a wide variety of products and a long history of success.
 Currently, it is established in many countries, and its customer segmentation shows two distinct categories, older and younger affluent females interested in high-end living.
 The brand’s sales approach is rooted fulfilling one’s need for luxury products and experiences.
 Customers are attracted to stories behind products and non-aggressive selling techniques.
 However, the brand uses a limited range of advertising channels, lowering the interest among younger customers.
-It is advised for Louis Vuitton to introduce limited collections, increase its social media presence, promote unisex products, and present a distinguishable jewellery design.
+It is advised for Louis Vuitton to introduce limited collections, increase its social media presence, promote unisex products, and present a distinguishable jewelry design.

 References